Approximate Border Location

 A Scenic Rio Grande Crossing

 The Roma and Falcon Dam crossings connect Roma, Texas, with Ciudad Miguel Alemán, Tamaulipas, via US 83 (Roma) and FM 2098 (Falcon Dam) to Mexico Federal Highway 2.
-Open 7 AM–10 PM, these ports link Roma (10 minutes north) to Ciudad Miguel Alemán (15 minutes south).
+Open 24/7 (Roma confirmed 24 hrs/day), these ports link Roma (10 minutes north) to Ciudad Miguel Alemán (15 minutes south).
 Smaller crossings popular with locals, they support trade and tourism.
-Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as scams and limited hours require planning.
+Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as crime risks and occasional congestion occur.
+Tamaulipas state carries a U.S. State Department Level 4 “Do Not Travel” advisory due to crime, terrorism, and kidnapping.

 Historical Background